puppetlabs/puppetlabs-satellite_pe_tools/README.md

 #### Parameters

 All parameters are **required** unless otherwise specified.

+* `manage_default_ca_cert` - Applicable to Red Hat based systems only.
+When set to true, the module will transfer the Satellite server's default CA certificate from the satellite server to the PE master.
+This uses an untrusted SSL connection.
+Defaults to true.

 * `satellite_url` - The full URL to the satellite server in format `https://url.to.satellite`.